 What are Sealants?

 Sealants are another line of defense against cavities, in addition to brushing and flossing.
-Our molar teeth have tiny grooves and pits on the chewing surface, that are so small t hey can’t even be cleaned with a toothbrush bristle.
-These small grooves are an easy hiding place for bacteria to gather and for a … Read more
+Our molar teeth have tiny grooves and pits on the chewing surface, that are so small they can’t even be cleaned with a toothbrush bristle.
+These small grooves are an easy hiding place for bacteria to gather and for a cavity … Read more

 The link between Diabetes & Periodontal Disease